barcovanrhijn/barcovanrhijn.github.io/_posts/2020-12-18-hello-Ruby.md

 - The language so far seems enjoyable.

 # What I may have to learn to love
 - Deployement of Ruby projects seem to be a bit more complicated than PHP but not so much more complicated than Node.js apps.
 I manage several VPS' running production code.
-So It's not insurmountable.
+So It's not insurmountable to deploy.

 # What I learned
 - Intalling a Ruby Development environment